Netflix/Hystrix/hystrix-contrib/hystrix-javanica/README.md

     }
 ```

-If `userResource.getUserById(id);` throws an exception which type is _BadRequestException_ then this exception will be wrapped in `HystrixBadRequestException` and will not affect metrics and will not trigger fallback logic.
+If `userResource.getUserById(id);` throws an exception which type is _BadRequestException_ then this exception will be thrown without triggering fallback logic.

 ## Request Cache